|Currently fund has a bank lender and the refinance will not require the asset to transfer to a new security trustee||$1,450|

 Pricing includes GST

-Section 67A(1)(a)(ii) of the Superannuation Industry (Supervision) Act 1993 (Cth) allows for the refinance of a limited recourse borrowing arrangement loan.
-The DBA loan refinance package provides the necessary documents to refinance such a loan.
-It includes:
+Section 67A(1)(a)(ii) of the Superannuation Industry (Supervision) Act 1993 (Cth) allows for the refinancing of a limited recourse borrowing arrangement loan subject to strict criteria being complied with.
+The DBA loan refinance document suite provides the necessary documents to refinance such a loan.

 - Loan agreement